ReactiveCouchbase/ReactiveCouchbase-website/index.md

 # Projects

-The core of ReactiveCouchbase is available on Gihtub and depends on Play JSON library and Akka Streams
+The core of ReactiveCouchbase is available on Gihtub and depends on Play Json library and Akka Streams

 * <a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-rs-core" target="_blank">ReactiveCouchbase project on GitHub</a>